¡Descarga el catálogo ahora!

 espectro-visible

-Knowing and defining colour is essential to achieve pattern repetition and avoid phenomena such as metamerism.
+It is essential to know and define colour, it is essential to achieve the repetition of designs and avoid phenomena such as metamerism in decorative paper.